evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 There is only one roof for this model.
-The standard is just a regular roof.
+The standard is a panoramic roof.

 The windows from B-pillar and back are tinted.